Mathnerd314/stroscot/docs/Commentary/State.rst

 We call the values in ``M m`` continuations, and the values in ``m r`` actions.
 A continuation represents "the future of the program".
 Executing a continuation plugs this future into a program description with a hole - usually there is one hole, but the continuation can discard the future or run it multiple times.
 The implementation can compile continuations to jumps under most circumstances and closures otherwise, so the execution model is also conceptually simple.
 Continuations are the basis in formal denotational semantics for all control flow, including vanilla call flow, loops, goto statements, recursion, generators, coroutines, exception handling, and backtracking.
 This allows a uniform and consistent interface.
 Continuations are more powerful than goto.

-``Codensity`` is quite efficient - the case analysis is pushed to the monad's operations, and there is no pile-up of binds - all uses of the underlying monad's bind are right-associated.
+``Codensity`` is quite efficient compared to most ADT-style monads - the case analysis is pushed to the monad's operations, and there is no pile-up of binds - all uses of the underlying monad's bind are right-associated.
 It converts the computation to continuation-passing style.
 In particular free tree-like monads :cite:`voigtlanderAsymptoticImprovementComputations2008` and `MTL monad stacks <http://r6.ca/blog/20071028T162529Z.html>`__ are much cheaper when implemented via Codensity.
 As a contrary point, in the `case <https://www.mail-archive.com/haskell-cafe@haskell.org/msg66512.html>`__ of the Maybe monad an ADT version seemed to be faster than a Church encoding.
 Unfortunately hpaste is defunct so the code can't be analyzed further.
 It's not clear if the "CPS" version mentioned was actually Codensity.
+SPJ also suspects that deeply nested continuations will not optimize properly compared to the world tokens.

 :cite:`meyerovichSocioPLTPrinciplesProgramming2012` mentions that generators and coroutines (one-shot continuations) have been preferred to multi-shot continuations, and if you read :cite:`elizarovKotlinCoroutinesDesign2021`, they say "The main reason for this is believed to be the inherent complexity of the continuation-based code, and the difficulty of making it performant."
 But here we are simply implementing continuations as lambdas, so there is not really any more complexity added, and it seems safe to assume that an efficient lambda implementation (e.g. using optimal reduction) will also lead to efficient continuations, although perhaps it will need some tweaking.